Phase space volume preserving dynamics for non-Hamiltonian systems: Basis states and their stretching rates

 \section{Basis states and their stretching rates}

 Local rates for stretching and contractions are important to characterize the evolution and determine the stability of dynamical systems.
-The sum of these rates is the local phase space contraction rate, which contributes to the local Gibbs entropy \textit{flow} rate~\cite{Andrey1985a, Andrey1985b,TucLiuGioMar2001, Patra2016, DasGreen-spectral-bounds}.
+The sum of these rates is the local phase space contraction rate, which contributes to the local Gibbs entropy flow rate~\cite{Andrey1985a, Andrey1985b,TucLiuGioMar2001, Patra2016, DasGreen-spectral-bounds}.
 These local or instantaneous Lyapunov exponents depend on local directions in phase space.
-While asymptotically the local tangent vectors converge to the most stable direction, they rapidly fluctuate temporally~\cite{Eckmann1985Ergodic, hoover2001fluctuations}.
-The set of these rates computed for the complete set of orthogonal directions provides the entire spectrum of local Lyapunov exponents.
-In our density matrix theory, these rates are expectation values of $\stability_+$ over a pure state.
+While asymptotically the local tangent vectors converge to the most expanding directions, they rapidly fluctuate on short times~\cite{Eckmann1985Ergodic, hoover2001fluctuations}.
+The set of these rates computed for the complete set of orthogonal directions provides the spectrum of finite-time or local Lyapunov exponents.
+In our density matrix theory, each of these rates is an expectation value of $\stability_+$ over a distinct pure state.